Boat in image does not represent the boat featured in the article or T&C Marine LLC

 In this case, ship captain Raymond Dardar was injured while working aboard the M/V Shelby Courtney ship.
 To get to the engine room, Dardar claimed he had to first open a heavy wooden door, then open a water tight door, and then step over a doorframe.
 While in the process of stepping over the doorframe, the heavy wooden door slammed shut on his foot, causing him immense pain and eventually resulting in medical assistance.
 Not only was he injured while working, but that injury resulted in a worsening of a condition that he already had!
 Mr. Dardar suffers from a disease that affects his circulation.
 The worsening of this condition can eventually lead to death.

-Mr. Dardar claimed that the ship owner had failed to provide him with a safe workplace by allowing equipment that had failed to work in its proper function, thereby creating a hazardous work environment.
+Mr. Dardar claimed that the ship owner had failed to provide him with a safe workplace by allowing equipment that failed to work in its proper function, thereby creating a hazardous work environment.
 Mr. Dardar also claimed that the door was not reasonably safe for the work place and that there should have been some mechanism that could stop the door from slamming on its own.
 Mr. Dardar sued T&C Marine L.L.C. for lost wages, personal injuries, physical pain and suffering, maintenance under marine law, mental anguish, and attorney’s fees.
-All together, Mr. Dardar asked for compensation in the form of $2,000,000.
+Altogether, Mr. Dardar asked for compensation in the form of $2,000,000.

 In January 2018, the issue went to trial and a verdict was returned on January 24.
 The jury found that Mr. Dardar had been injured on the ship, but that T&C Marine L.L.C. had not been negligent.
 They also found that the ship was seaworthy at the time of the accident.
 The jury then found that Mr. Dardar had an injury or illness which occurred while he was employed on the ship and awarded him $3,500 in cure damages.
 They also awarded him $72,500 because T&C Marine L.L.C. had failed to provide maintenance and care, punitive damages of $20,000 because T&C Marine L.L.C. had acted willfully and wantonly in not providing care, and attorney fees of an unspecified amount.

 The jury awarded the plaintiff a total of $96,000 + attorney’s fees.
 When compared to the $2,000,000 that Mr. Dardar had asked for, this does not seem like adequate compensation.
 Mr. Dardar’s existing condition has been exacerbated, affecting his body’s circulation functions, his foot has been maimed, and he received less than half of what he feels he is entitled to!
-The decision of this court, shows that the workplace is not always as safe as it should be, and to this jury, that is ok.

 If you or someone you know was injured in an accident, you can contact the Sternberg Injury Law Firm for a free consultation.
 When contacted, our attorneys will review the case with you, advise you of your options, and let you know if our firm will be able to assist.
 If retained, we will set our sights on securing compensation worthy of all the damages suffered by the victim.
-The Sternberg Injury Law Firm opened in 2016 and we now accept cases all over New York, including Bay Shore and East hills.
+The Sternberg Injury Law Firm opened in 2016 and we now accept cases all over New York, including Bay Shore, Alphabet City and East hills.
 Feel free to contact us by way of email, phone call, or website submission.